SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Magnesium is gentler and often better tolerated while still controlling odor.

-Yes — and it’s actually one of the best times to switch.
+Yes, and it’s actually one of the best times to switch.

 Natural deodorants, especially those made with clean, plant-based ingredients, are much safer for both you and your baby.
+We recommend Earth Mama Organics for all pregnancy and postpartum deodorant needs.

 Baking soda works well for many, but for some skin types, it can throw off the natural pH balance and cause redness or stinging.